dherzey/bechdel-movies/dbt/README.md

 dbt init
 ```

 Input all the needed details for the project if prompted.
+Alternatively, we can update our dbt profile under the `profiles.yml` file usually located in `~/.dbt/` folder.
 For running dbt using docker, check out https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_4_analytics_engineering/docker_setup

 ### Using the starter project